obophenotype/cell-ontology/documentation/Keeping_ontology_terms_up_to_date.md

-### Keeping cell ontology annotation up to date
+## Keeping cell ontology annotation up to date

-Cell ontology identifiers (IRIs) are never lost, but they are occasionally obsoleted.
-On the rare occasions that this happens the term is tagged with the annotation `owl:deprecated True` and either a single `term_replaced_by` axiom with value = ID of a term it is safe to auto-migrate annotations too.
-More rarely,  `consider` is ued to record multiple potential replacement terms requiring human consideration to map.
-In these cases, a comment should provide guidance for mapping.
+Cell ontology identifiers (IRIs) are never lost, but they are occasionally deprecated.
+On the rare occasions that this happens, all logical links to other ontology terms (e.g. recording classification or partonomy) are removed and term is tagged with the annotation `owl:deprecated True`.
+To aid migration of annotations to the latest standard,  these terms are also annotated with either a `term_replaced_by` or a `consider` tag.
+A `term_replaced_by` annotation is used to record the ID of a term it is safe to auto-migrate annotations to.
+More rarely,  `consider` is used to record multiple potential replacement terms requiring human consideration to map.
+In these cases, a comment will be present to provide guidance for mapping.

-The [Ontology Lookup Service API](https://www.ebi.ac.uk/ols/docs/api#Term) provides a convenient way to check for obsoleted terms & find replacements
+The [Ontology Lookup Service API](https://www.ebi.ac.uk/ols/docs/api#Term) provides a convenient way to check for deprecated terms & find replacements:

-**For example:**
+**term_replaced_by**

 A query for this term via the API http://purl.obolibrary.org/obo/CL_0000375: